reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 We could use `shouldComponentUpdate` to ensure that our component did not re-render unless props changed.
 This would fix the simple component showed above.
 However in practice, components usually accept multiple props, and our component would re-render if any one of them changed— not just email.

-Another thing to to keep in mind is function or object props are often created inline and so will always bypass `shouldComponentUpdate`.
+Another thing to to keep in mind is that function and object props are often created inline and so will always bypass `shouldComponentUpdate`.
 For example, what if our component accepted a function to validate the current email address?
 ```js
 <EmailInput
   email={this.props.user.email}